P4FFos/FitVenture/README.md

 > Ardunino's connection notification to the user, Progress visualization of data (Creation of Bar chart for day, week and month).
 Setting of weight goals and saving of the goals to the json file.
 Goals completion notification for both weight goal and running goals

 #### Stefan Tram:
 > Mainly developed the data saving structure/logic and improved the way data is shown on charts.
-Contributed to main issues such as CI and Achievements.
+Contributed to CI pipelines for the Java application and Arduino.
+Also worked on achievements.
+Created the base structure for time/date utils.

 # Run the latest version